hwmckenzie/hwmckenzie.github.io/_posts/2021-02-27-academic-monologe.md

 >* Use edges and value the marginal
 >* Creatively use and respond to change

-The interesting thing here is that while the particular techniques used may vary depending on the location of the property, the design principles are quite strategic and universally applicable whether you are living in the tropics, the desert, or the central parkland!
+The interesting thing here is that while the particular techniques used may vary depending on the location of the property, the design principles are quite strategic and universally applicable whether you are living in the tropics, the desert... or the central parkland!

 I think I will not go further into these principles now, but I will talk about them more as I encounter them throughout the design process.
-As I go forward with my design I will have to constantly ask myself whether I am applying these principles, and in a way that is in line with the ethics and prime directive of permaculture.
+As I go forward with my design I will have to keep these principles at the top of mind, and ask myself if I am applying them in a way that is in line with the ethics and prime directive of permaculture.

 In his book *Permaculture: a designers' manual*, Bill Mollison also adds five more of what he calls "Mollisonian Permaculture Principles", though they seem more like adages to me.
 If permaculture had catch-phrases, these would be them!